 First of all, activated carbon is a processed form of carbon that is very porous.
 This means it’s covered in millions of tiny pores that can absorb surrounding materials.
-In other words, it has the ability to soak up and trap compounds it comes into contact.
+In other words, it can soak up and trap compounds it comes into contact with.
 For this reason, it is quite useful in commercial and industrial grade purification systems.

-Air particles, heavy metals, bacteria, sewage filtrates, and even medicinal compounds can be extracted through a system which utilizes activated charcoal.
-While this is wonderful for machinery, it can be dangerous for the human consumption.
+Air particles, heavy metals, bacteria, sewage filtrates, and even medicinal compounds can be extracted through a system that utilizes activated charcoal.
+While this is wonderful for machinery, it can be dangerous for human consumption.

 The problem with activated charcoal

-To use a play-on-words, the problem with consuming activated charcoal is that as a filter is – it has no filter.
-It doesn’t know the differenced between good compounds and harmful compounds.
+To use a play-on-words, the problem with consuming activated charcoal is that as a filter – it has no filter.
+It doesn’t know the difference between useful compounds and harmful compounds.
 Instead, everything gets trapped and cleared.

-Thinking about it further, most of the food prepared for your consumption is not going poison you.
+Most of the food prepared for your consumption will not poison you.
 For example, processed foods are prepared in sanitary environments.
-Also, safe food practices require restaurants to wash off your fruits and vegetables as well as thoroughly cook your foods.
-In doing this, this greatly reduces your risk of developing foodborne illnesses.
-Therefore, a detox supplement like activated charcoal is not necessary and may actually be harmful.
+Safe food practices require restaurants to wash your fruits and vegetables and thoroughly cook your foods.
+In doing this, your risk of developing a foodborne illness decreases significantly.
+Therefore, a detox supplement like activated charcoal is not necessary and may be harmful.

 More research needed…

-No studies have been produced showing activated carbon reduces gaseous symptoms.
+No studies have shown that activated carbon reduces gaseous symptoms.
 Furthermore, some individuals may react to activated charcoal with nausea, vomiting, diarrhea, or constipation.

-Last, even if you feel you’ve experienced benefits from consuming activated charcoal, we simply don’t know what a safe dosage looks like.
-If you’re looking to reduce unpleasant GI simples or simply eat healthier, meet with your registered dietitian to develop a plan that works for you!
+Lastly, we don’t know what a safe dosage looks like.
+If you’re looking to reduce unpleasant GI symptoms, or eat healthier, meet with your registered dietitian to develop a plan that works for you!